Jerusalem is full of great attractions and a lot of them are free of charge! Here’s a list of the top free things to do in Jerusalem:

 Mount of Olives, east of the Old City, is one of the most important places for Jews, Christians and Muslims in Jerusalem.

 How to get to Mount of Olives?
-The Mount is more of a hill than a mountain, so with a bit of effort, you’ll be able to climb to the top without a problem.
-The climb up takes about 15-20 minutes, depending on your pace.
+The Mount is more of a hill than a mountain, so with some effort, you’ll be able to climb to the top.
+The climb up takes about 20 minutes, depending on your pace.
 The base of the Mount is an easy walk from the Old City.
 You can either exit the Old City from the Lions’ Gate or from the gate near the Western Wall and then walk around the city until you get to the Mount of Olives (at its base is Gethsemane).

 For more info on Mount of Olives, visit my post – The Many Sites of Mount of Olives: What to See?